ojasvi-shah/VSDSquadron-FM-Research-Internship-by-Ojasvi-Shah/README.md

 - Found it kind of hard to understand the verilog originally - google searches were able to clear things up
 </details>

-# Task 2: Implementing a UART feedback mechanism
+# Task 2: Implementing a UART loopback mechanism
 ## Objective:
 Implement a UART loopback mechanism where transmitted data is immediately received back, facilitating testing of UART functionality